 Now that you know about Nifty’s definition, let’s examine how its value is computed.
 Nifty follows a transparent and well-defined methodology for its calculation.
-It employs the free-float market capitalization-weighted methodology, which considers each company's market value and the number of its free-float shares (shares available for trading).
+It employs the free-float market capitalisation-weighted methodology, which considers each company's market value and the number of its free-float shares (shares available for trading).

 The calculation of Nifty involves multiple steps: